 Ensure your horse has healthy hooves by providing superior nutritional support for his hooves — the very foundation of your horse!
 High-quality hoof supplements, such as Kauffman’s® Integri-Hoof, feature all the key nutrients, in proper amounts and ratios, required to support development and maintenance of strong, healthy hooves.
 Key ingredients include, amino acids (methionine, glycine and lysine) combined with essential proteinated trace minerals (zinc, copper and cobalt) and B vitamins (including biotin).

-To learn more about how to prevent and treat cracked hooves in horses as well as a variety of other equine care tips, visit Kaufmann’s Animal Health, Inc. today.
+To learn more about how to prevent and treat cracked hooves in horses as well as a variety of other equine care tips, visit Kaufmann’s, A Daniel Baum Company today.